Port

 Meals not included

-Following a bus shuttle from the pier to the station, climb aboard and take your seat in one of the three restored, heritage carriages for a memorable 40-minute steam train ride down the scenic Poverty Bay coastline to Muriwai.
+Transfer to the station and journey back in time by rail with a ride on the sole surviving WA-Class steam locomotive in New Zealand.
 Built in 1897, WA 165 was brought to Gisborne in 1911 to work the steep sections of rail to the north.
 It worked on that line until 1942, before being turned into the star attraction in a children's playground until 1986.
-Finally, this beautiful piece of equipment was re-discovered and fully restored by the local vintage railway enthusiasts, to run again in all its Victorian glory.
+Finally, this beautiful piece of equipment was rediscovered and fully restored by local vintage railway enthusiasts to run again in all its Victorian glory.

-Following a shuttle bus from the pier, you'll settle into upholstered seats and toast to your good fortune with a glass of sparkling wine or juice.
-You will pass the Captain Cook Statue and enjoy views across the bay to the famous Young Nick’s Head (Te Kurī-a-Pāoa) headland.
+You will pass the Captain Cook Statue and enjoy views across the bay to the famous Young Nick's Head (Te Kurī-a-Pāoa) headland.

 Notes:

 Participants must be physically able to climb three very steep stairs to board the train.
 The platform at Muriwai is grass.
+Wear sturdy non-skid walking shoes.